TrellixVulnTeam/swahilipython_SCMU/Doc/reference/introduction.rst

 While I am trying to be as precise as possible, I chose to use English rather than formal specifications for everything except syntax and lexical analysis.
 This should make the document more understandable to the average reader, but will leave room for ambiguities.
-Consequently, if you were coming from Mars and tried to re-implement Python from this document alone, you might have to guess things and in fact you would probably end up implementing quite a different language.
+Consequently, if you were coming kutoka Mars and tried to re-implement Python kutoka this document alone, you might have to guess things and in fact you would probably end up implementing quite a different language.
 On the other hand, if you are using Python and wonder what the precise rules about a particular area of the language are, you should definitely be able